 HINT:When you run a remote upgrade, if the source files are located on a remote server, that server must contain a DS replica in order for the server-to-server file copy to run efficiently.
 If a replica does not exist on the source server, the file copy might revert to a workstation copy, which can be significantly slower over a WAN link.

 Novell iManager 2.6 must be installed and configured in order for remote upgrades to successfully complete using this utility.
-For information on installation and configuration of iManage, see the Novell iManager 2.5 Administration Guide.
-After iManager is installed and configured, complete the following tasks:
+For information on installation and configuration of iManager, see the Novell iManager 2.7.3 Administration Guide After iManager is installed and configured, complete the following tasks:

 Click thelink that displays on the left side of the iManager main page.